Everything You Need to Know About the U.S. Citizenship Test

 - If you don’t understand a question, it’s always okay to ask the USCIS officer to repeat it or rephrase it.

 - You can study for the English portion of the test by practicing your vocabulary, your writing skills, and your listening skills.
-USCIS provides several tools you can use to study, as well (they’re listed in the earlier section, “English”).
+USCIS provides several tools that you can use to study, as well (listed in the earlier section, “English”).

 How to Prepare for the Civics Test

-The best way to prepare for the civics portion of the test is to study the list of 100 potential questions that USCIS provides.
-Your interviewer will only ask you questions from this list, and your answers do not have to be absolutely perfect.
+The best way to prepare for the civics portion of the test is to study the list of 100 potential questions provided by USCIS.
+Your interviewer will only ask you questions from this list, and your answers do not have to be perfect.
 For example, if the officer asks you, “What are the two parts of the U.S. Congress,” you can say “The Senate and House” or “The Senate and House of Representatives.”

 What Else Happens at Your Citizenship Interview (Aside From the Citizenship Test)?

-During your citizenship interview, you’ll take the citizenship test – but you’ll also be interviewed by a U.S. Citizenship and Immigration Services officer.
+During your citizenship interview, you’ll take the citizenship test – but a U.S. Citizenship and Immigration Services officer will also interview you.
 The officer will ask to see your identification, place you under oath, and ask you questions that may relate to things like:

 - Your background